 The University recognizes that on occasions there may be an error or palpable injustice in decisions about admission to the PPTC or in decisions regarding continuation in or removal from the PPTC program or a PPTC course or practicum (field experience, internship, or student teaching).
 A student who believes that an error or a palpable injustice has occurred in arriving at any of these decisions may elect to pursue an appeal.

 This policy applies to all appeals of admission to, continuation in, and removal from the professional program for the PPTC or any element of the PPTC.
 The policy applies to undergraduate and graduate students seeking initial teacher certification as well as any student completing coursework, practical, or internships required for cross endorsement.
 Because academic decisions about admission to and retention in a program are the purview of the faculty, the appeals available under this policy pertain to the procedures followed to reach the academic decision in question, to ensure that no error or palpable injustice occurred in reaching the decision.
-If the PPTC Appeals Committee concludes there may have been an error or a palpable injustice, the SEPS Dean will consult with relevant department/program faculty regarding possible solutions.
-The decision of the SEPS Dean is final and no further appeal is available within the university
+If the PPTC Appeals Committee concludes there may have been an error or a palpable injustice, the School of Education Dean will consult with relevant department/program faculty regarding possible solutions.
+The decision of the School of Education Dean is final and no further appeal is available within the university

 This policy replaces all previous appeal policies that applied to the PPTC.
 This policy does not apply to appeals for grade change, which are governed by the University Appeal for Grade Change Policy found in the undergraduate and graduate catalogs.
 This policy does not apply to items covered by the Graduate Studies Non-Graded Appeals that are governed by the Graduate Studies appeals process found in the graduate catalog.